 If it’s not already part of your maintenance routine, make it a point to add to your truck inspection checklist.

-How to Conduct a Coolant Check
+How to Conduct a Coolant Check and Protect Your Engine

 You do not need a professional maintenance person to conduct a coolant check.
 If you know what the coolant reservoir looks like, you can simply pop the hood and perform your own visual inspection.